tamunoibi/Algorithm/journal.md

 - liase with Praise

 MAKEUP
+1. PREP YOUR FACE
+2.

 HOW TO PREP YOUR FACE
 A. Use a sharp razor to groom the brows
 B. Wipe your face with wipes
-C. Prep your brows
+C. Prep your brows - steps written below
 D. Draw your brows

 HOW TO PREP YOUR BROWS
 A. Use beauty blender to apply foundation on the brows.
 This help to get a flawless look
 B. Use beauty blender or setting brush to apply setting powder on your brows.
-Thi drys the foundation.
+This drys the foundation.
 C. Use a spooly to brush the brows up
 HOW TO DRAW BROWS
 a.
 The bottom
 - You start with a slanted Line at the bottom
 You would connect the top to the bottom of this slanted line.
 b.
 The top
- - You take a straight line when
+ - You take a straight line then
  - When at the arch you take a mild curve and connect it to the tail.
 Note do not just do a sharp v.
 See picture for illustration
 c.
 Fill it in
    starting at the inner side (the side of your bows closest to your eyes) draw hairlike strokes the bottom then draw hairlike strokes at the top then use your spooly to blend them in.
  Tips
  - Draw slowly.
  - Ensure your pencil is sharp
- - Use a had mirror so you can see
+ - Use a hand mirror so you can see
+ - Make sure the lightening is Bright.
+So you can see.
+You can use ring light or day light.

  CONCEALING
- Conceal the brows at the tail axis.
+ - Conceal the brows at the tail axis.
 Use a lighter shade so that it looks highlighted.
-Then use a darker shade for the begininng.
-When you take the concealer reduce it.
+ - Then use a darker shade for the begininng.
+ - Use a damn beauty blender to blend the concealr Tips
+ - Use the body of the concealer brush to apply it and not the tip
+ - When you take the concealer reduce it.
 Do not apply excess concealer you can also reduce it by applying it on your eyelids.
- Use a damn beauty blender to blend the concealr
-  Tips
- - Use the body of the concealer brush to apply it and not the tip

 Actions